iamm3chanic/ArchLinux-install/README.md

 In this script, in any version there are two folders - Russian and English.
 For your comfort:
-- partition of disk in your way in cfdisk (master, version1 branch)
+- partition of disk in your way in cfdisk (master, version1, version3 branch)
 - partition of disk in my way(version2 branch)     //temporary improving bugs...
+- encryption AFTER logical volume creation and mounting (version 3)
+- encryption BEFORE creating a logical volume and mounting (dev)
 - UEFI and Legacy support
 - encrypted LVM
 - 7 DM's to choose (Plasma,Xfce,Gnome 3,Lxde,Deepin,Mate,Lxqt,i3 ( with or without DM ))
 - apps to download right after configuring system
 - folder with only raw commads, aka check-list
 ### TODO
++ creating an encrypted container before creating a logical volume
 + various cryptsetup
 + no LVM version
 ### Useful links